-IDRs can, in a regulated manner: (i) undergo disorder-order transition to adopt a functional, structured conformation e.g. through protein-protein interactions (PPIs) involving one or two IDR partners; (ii) contribute to phase separation promoting assembly of membraneless organelles and signalling complexes; or, (iii) regulate the function of adjacent ordered domains of the protein in which they lie.
-The timeframe upon which dynamic conformational transitions occurs affect a protein’s interactome and therefore crucially, its function.
-IDRs and their order-disorder transitions regulate diverse functional proteins (and thus cellular processes) incl.: transcription factor (TF) complexes, chaperones, DNA damage repair complexes, cytoskeleton scaffolding, and import/export complexes.
+IDRs can, in a regulated manner: (i) undergo disorder-order transition to adopt a functional, structured conformation, e.g. through protein-protein interactions (PPIs) involving one or two IDR partners; (ii) contribute to phase separation promoting assembly of membraneless organelles and signalling complexes; or, (iii) regulate the function of adjacent ordered domains of the protein in which they lie.
+The timeframe upon which dynamic conformational transitions occur affects a protein’s interactome and, therefore, crucially, its function.
+IDRs and their order-disorder transitions regulate diverse functional proteins (and thus cellular processes), incl. transcription factor (TF) complexes, chaperones, DNA damage repair complexes, cytoskeleton scaffolding, and import/export complexes.
 IDRs are important and overrepresented in key signalling and disease pathways.
-For all these classes of protein, the ability to understand and target IDR-dependent PPI interactomes with selective and spatiotemporal resolution would provide a major step forward in our understanding of biological mechanisms and, in the longer-term, our ability to develop targeted interventions.
+For all these classes of protein, understanding and targeting IDR-dependent PPI interactomes with selective and spatiotemporal resolution would provide a major step forward in our understanding of biological mechanisms and, in the longer term, our ability to develop targeted interventions.

 - Assign IDR-dependent PPIs of Aurora-A to a functional outcome, leading to new methods for mechanistically precise interventions to disrupt them.

 - Design and generate IDR-specific chemical and biological tools to dissect complex cellular mechanisms.

 - Deliver broader understanding of how the dynamics of IDRs direct and scaffold PPIs in distinct locations to achieve spatially and temporally specific activities.